Protect yourself from Safe Account scams

 Here are some golden tips for staying safe and protecting yourself from safe account scams:

-• Never trust the number that has called you or sent you an SMS.
+Never trust the number that has called you or sent you an SMS.
 The scammers can often ‘spoof’ those numbers and impersonate your bank

-• The bank will never ask you to send money to a safe account or to give them codes sent to your device.
+The bank will never ask you to send money to a safe account or to give them codes sent to your device.
 If someone claiming to be them asks you to do this, it is a scam and you should end the call

-• They would never call out of the blue asking for person details and codes so if they do, just hang up
+They would never call out of the blue asking for person details and codes so if they do, just hang up

-• If anyone ever contacts you saying it is your bank, no matter how urgent they say it is just hang up and call the firm yourself on the number on the back of your card
+If anyone ever contacts you saying it is your bank, no matter how urgent they say it is just hang up and call the firm yourself on the number on the back of your card

-• If the person on the line is pushy or even threatening, they are a scammer as a legitimate firm would never make you feel pressured
+If the person on the line is pushy or even threatening, they are a scammer as a legitimate firm would never make you feel pressured

 I have lost money to a safe account scam, can I get my money back from my bank?

 If you have lost money to this type of scam, Refundee can help you get your money back from your bank and you can fill in our fraud refund claim form for a free consultation.
-Our fee is 15% plus VAT on anything that we get back, and we don't charge anything if we are not successful.
-For larger cases, the fee is subject to a maximum of £10k plus VAT per case.
+Our fees are fair, industry-lowest, and straightforward.
+We only charge a fee if we’re successful, and there are no hidden or upfront costs.
+Our fee is between 15% and 25% plus VAT depending on how much money you get back, and we don't charge anything if we are not successful.
+To see your potential fee, use the fee estimate calculator on our fees page and review the fee banding and example illustrations.

 Remember you don’t need to use a company like Refundee, you could work your case yourself for free!
 If you’d like to get a refund yourself, you can do this by following our bank transfer refund guide.